 Do you want to remove any doubt about your biological origin or that of a loved one?
-But you do not don't know which test is best suited to your situation, follow our guide !
-On infotestadn.com we you propose to guide you on the possible tests currently by putting you in the situation of a search for paternity or maternity .
+But you don't know which test is best suited to your situation?
+Follow our guide !
+On infotestadn.com we propose to guide you on the possible tests available, by putting you in the position of a search for paternity or maternity .
 It's simple and free and it will allow you to already have solid information before having to contact the laboratory.

 Which DNA test to choose?

 The Avuncular DNA test can be performed with:

 - Saliva samples (Sterile buccal swabs)

 - Non-standard samples : Like hair, nails, toothbrush...